Lab 3: Student Evaluations of Teaching

 Note

 It is always good practice to start an analysis by getting a feel for the data and providing a quick summary for readers.
 You do not need to show any code for this question, although you probably want to use code to get some information about the data (e.g., summary(data), glimpse(data), dim(data), etc.).
-Things to think about – where did the data come from? what sort of data are provided (context and data type)? how much data do you have? etc.
+Things you should think about:

 4. What is the unit of observation (i.e. a single row in the dataset) identified by?